The D Ukulele Chord!

 Open Position #2: The D Chord

-In the 2nd D major chord style for the open position, you ring the same notes, yet, you arrange your presses on the fretboard differently.
-It is just an affair of preference in which model you feel additional natural.
+In the 2nd D major style for the open position, you ring the same notes, yet you arrange your presses on the fretboard differently.
+It is just a matter of preference in which model you feel additional natural.

 Ring finger: Second fret of the E string.